 RADISH: They are beautiful for decoration, but they are also perfect to add more variety, color, and fiber to our dish.

 EVOO: Extra virgin olive oil is just perfect to add more taste, but without overwhelming the flavor of all of the other ingredients.
+If you prefer a stronger taste, you can use the teriyaki dressing that I’ve used in my cabbage salad.

 STEP BY STEP PICTURES ON HOW TO MAKE THIS BUDDHA BOWL